qqqqc16/pintos/README.md

-# pintos project1 and project2
+pintos project1 and project2 all passed